pandas-dev/pandas/doc/source/user_guide/scale.rst

 Use more efficient file formats
 -------------------------------

 Depending on your workload, data loading may be a bottleneck.
-In these case you might consider switching from a slow format like CSV to a faster format like Parquet.
+In these cases you might consider switching from a slow format like CSV to a faster format like Parquet.
 Loading from a file format like Parquet will also require less memory usage, letting you load larger datasets into pandas before running out of